rilindo/cookbook-google-authenticator/README.md

 Contributing
 ------------

-If you want to contribute.
+To contribute:

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
+3. Write you change
-3. Write your change
+4. Write tests for your change (if applicable)
+5. Run the tests, ensuring they all pass
-4. Submit a Pull Request using Github
+6. Submit a Pull Request using Github

 License and Authors
 -------------------